 Kevin also has represented multiple clients in constitutional challenges arising from state and federal campaign finance laws and state criminal domestic violence statutes.
 He served as successful amicus counsel for the South Carolina Equality Coalition in its challenge to the constitutionality of South Carolina’s criminal domestic violence statutes.
+Kevin also represented South Carolina students and LGBT advocacy organizations in a successful equal protection challenge of South Carolina's anti-LGBT curriculum provisions included in the state’s Comprehensive Health Education Act of 1988.
 On the political law front, Kevin has successfully represented multiple statewide elected officials in cases in the original jurisdiction of the South Carolina Supreme Court, before legislative ethics committees, and in impeachment proceedings brought by the South Carolina House of Representatives.

 In 2002, Kevin was appointed by Governor Mark Sanford as Co-Chair of the Governor's Task Force on Government Restructuring and Campaign Finance Reform.
 In 2004, Governor Sanford appointed Kevin to serve as Chairman of South Carolina Retirement Systems Investment Panel.
 The Investment Panel (n/k/a the Investment Commission) has exclusive authority for investing and managing the more than $25 billion held in trust for the beneficiaries of the state’s various pension plans.
 In 2007, Kevin was appointed by Governor Sanford to serve as his representative on the Broadband Technology and Communications Study Committee.